 - Fill in and validate the supervisor report on the FIE Internet Web site within 8 days after the competition.
-A copy of this report can be provided to the organiser on demand.
+A copy of this report must be provided to the organizer.

 - For the senior individual and team World Cup competitions and the Grand Prix competitions, the refereeing delegate appointed by the FIE is in charge of refereeing.